j2zhao/jinjinz.com/README.md

 The website works on mobile 100% of 80% of the time!
 What more do you want???????????????

+(^Am actually really proud of this so pls minimize your browsers.
+Also send me an email if anything breaks or isn't cool.)

 I did have a whole plan and was going to dedicate a bit of the website to fun facts, and hobbies though.
 Since I obviously didn't do that, here they are:

 Fun Facts: I do frisbee, I write mediocre poetry (https://irrelevantfire.com/), and I pinkie promise I'll wake up for early Sunday yoga in the fall.